data-driven-forms/react-forms/packages/react-renderer-demo/src/docs-components/field-array.md

 #### Using FieldArrayProvider

-Each component receives as a prop `FieldArrayProvider`.
-You can wrap you component into it and they you have an access to all functionallity.
+Component mapped to `componentTypes.FIELD_ARRAY` (`field_array`) receives as a prop `FieldArrayProvider`.
+You can wrap your component into it and they you have an access to all functionallity.

 <RawComponent source="field-array/form-fields-mapper" />